Learn how EAS Build provides shareable URLs for your builds with your team for internal distribution.

 You can register new devices at any time, but builds that were created before the device was registered will not run on newly registered devices; only builds that are created after the device is registered will be installable.

 The next step is to generate or update the provisioning profile.
-When you proceed to running a build, you will be guided through this process.
+When you proceed to run a build, you will be guided through this process.

 If you distribute your app both through enterprise provisioning and the App Store, you will need to have a distinct bundle identifier for each context.
 We recommend either: